-Obliged retailers and third-party contractors
+Obliged retailers and third-party contractors (Archive)

 Part 4 of the Electricity (General) Regulations 2012 and Part 4 of the Gas Regulations 2012 set the thresholds for determining whether an energy retailer operating in South Australia has a REES obligation in a year.
 In accordance with the Regulations, the Commission determines what each energy retailers’ REES targets are each year.

 The following energy retailers have an obligation under REES for the 2020 year.

 Each energy retailer participating in the REES decides on what mix of approved energy efficiency activities it will undertake to meet its energy efficiency targets.